Color lithograph after the work by Henri Matisse, plate-signed by Matisse from the edition of 200.

 This lithograph was printed and published in 2007 in our Art-Lithographies workshop in Paris using 100% cotton 300 g/m² BFK Rives paper.
 Artwork entirely made in France: from the production of the paper in Arches in the Vosges department, to the traditional lithographic printing process, one drawing for each different color, one color per press run.

-Lithograph included in the set of 7 color lithographs portfolio "Nus" for sale here on this website and shipped with a certificate of authenticity, signed by our company, the worldwide unique printer and publisher of those lithographs.
+Lithograph included in the set of 7 color lithographs portfolio "Nus" for sale here on this website and delivered with a certificate of authenticity signed by our company, the original printer and publisher of those lithographs.